Ogundele-Abimbolu/DSA-Data-Analysis-Capstone-Project/README.md

 **Total Potential Revenue:** This was calculated by multiplying actual_price by the rating_count.
 It gave me an idea of how much money a product could bring in based on its price and how many people have reviewed it (indicating popularity).

-With my data clean and ready, I used a powerful tool called Pivot Tables and Calculated Columns to answer specific questions posed by the Amazon team.
+With my data clean and ready, I used a powerful tool called Pivot Tables and calculated columns to answer specific questions posed by the Amazon team.
 Think of a pivot table as a flexible summary tool that lets you quickly rearrange and summarise data in different ways to find patterns.

 ## How I tackled each question and the insights I gained: